SearchingSteve/Keyin-Sem3/README.md

 By accessing this repository, you agree to use the content only as a reference and not for academic dishonesty or any other form of misconduct. **Any misuse of this repository, including plagiarism or cheating, is solely the responsibility of the individual involved, and I assume no liability for such actions.**

 ## Purpose
 This repository serves as a comprehensive collection of my work during the third semester, highlighting my growth and development as a software developer.
-The QAPs represent key milestone projects that were graded and assessed, contributing to my overall learning experience.

 Feel free to explore the code and projects to get an idea of my progress throughout the course!